 Why we should pay attention

-Since we mentioned that ‘calling’ has an element of Divine influence, there is an implied belief that those who associate their career with a calling, will seek ultimate reward from God, not from their human employers.
-Thus, resilience to difficult situation is expected and monetary gain is secondary.
-This is the reason why those who associate calling in their career are often taken advantaged of.
+Since we mentioned that ‘calling’ has an element of Divine influence, there is an implied belief that those who associate their career with a calling will seek ultimate reward from God, not from their human employers.
+Thus, resilience to difficult situations is expected and monetary gain is secondary.
+This is the reason why those who associate calling in their career are often taken advantage of.

-Are you faced with a job offer which is better paid than your current employer?
+Are you faced with a job offer that is better paid than your current employer?

 Do you find yourself in awe because your contemporaries in different companies are receiving twice to thrice as much as you are receiving in your present employer?